jabesq-org/pyatmo/usage.md

 - **accessToken** : Retrieve a valid access token (renewed if necessary)
 - **refreshToken** : The token used to renew the access token (normally should not be used)
 - **expiration** : The expiration time (epoch) of the current token
+- **base_url** : If targeting a third-party Netatmo-compatible API, the custom base URL to reach it
+- **user_prefix** : If targeting a third-part Netatmo-compatible API, the custom user prefix for this API
 - **scope** : The scope of the required access token (what will it be used for) default to read_station to provide backward compatibility.

 Possible values for scope are :